 Windows Explorer Keyboard Shortcuts

-(Display the bottom of the active window)
+END (Display the bottom of the active window)

 HOME (Display the top of the active window)